 What is a Fuse Box?

 A fuse box or fuse panel is a form of OCPD (Over Current Protection Device) that has been installed in homes since the first half of the 1900s.
 It is a metal box installed inside (or outside) of homes with the sole purpose of protecting your electrical wiring and devices.
 Fuse boxes are designed to make sure that your circuit does not overload and thus damage your wiring, and devices, or cause electrical fires.
 If an electrical current exceeds the maximum current rating, the OCPD will shut off power to the circuit.

 Both types of fuses (mentioned below) work by breaking the connection (or opening the connection) within a circuit by overheating.
 There is a small strip of metal within the fuse that connects both ends.
 If there is a short or fault within the circuit the metal strip will overheat and melt, thereby breaking the connection and cutting power off immediately.
 After this happens the fuse must be replaced.

 A plug fuse is the oldest type of fuse used in the panel and does not exceed 30 amp.
-The earlier renditions would allow for non-compatible sizes to be screwed in to sockets that had less power capability.
-The later designed (1960’s) Edison style plug fuses would only allow the correct fuses to be connected to sockets, thereby decreasing the damages to wiring and chances of electric fires.
+The earlier renditions would allow for non-compatible sizes to be screwed into sockets that had less power capability.
+The later designed (the 1960s) Edison-style plug fuses would only allow the correct fuses to be connected to sockets, thereby decreasing the damage to wiring and chances of electric fires.
 Plug fuses come in three different types:

 - Standard Fuse – Able to connect different amp related levels